unrealpatch/ADatME/README.md

 Each time to "watch" an AD, you are given something for your time.
 A REWARD for watching.
 The manufacturer, the "MAN", will need to know several things before they present you with an AD.
-In this case; size of lawn, sitdown mower versus push or self propel, electric versus gas.
+In this case; size of lawn, sitdown mower versus push or self propel, electric versus gas, grass catcher versus mulcher.
 These questions and answers go into your PROFILE.
 You need to create a PROFILE, if you want the REWARD.
 The REWARD is only for the person who watched the AD, it is not transferable.